hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 xfce/*
 ```

-If using `UEFI` and `elilo`, it is safe to upgrade kernel without blacklisting, because the old kernel will still boot until you explicity activate the new one.
-See **"Using a generic kernel on UEFI systems"** heading above for how to do that.

 ## Support for nVidia Optimus

-Someone made a one-liner to install it.
+Someone made a one-liner to install it that works for me.
 See the [docs](http://docs.slackware.com/howtos:hardware:nvidia_optimus).